Penn Township, Cumberland County, Pennsylvania

-Penn Township is a township in Cumberland County, Pennsylvania, United States, established on October 23, 1860 from Upper Dickinson Township.
+Penn Township is a township in Cumberland County, Pennsylvania, United States, established on October 23, 1860, from Upper Dickinson Township.
 The population was 2,924 at the 2010 census.

 Geography

 Penn Township is in west-central Cumberland County.
-The northern two-thirds of the township are in the Cumberland Valley, while the southern third extends up the slopes of South Mountain.
+The northern two-third of the township is in the Cumberland Valley, while the southern third extends up the slopes of South Mountain.
 Yellow Breeches Creek, a tributary of the Susquehanna River, flows from west to east across the center of the township.

 U.S. Route 11 forms the northern border of the township, and Interstate 81 runs parallel to it across the northern part of the township, with access from Exit 37 (Pennsylvania Route 233).
 The township contains the unincorporated communities of Centerville, Cumminstown, Hockersville, Hays Grove, Longsdorf, Huntsdale, Brushtown, and Cobblesville.

 According to the United States Census Bureau, the township has a total area of 76.8 sqkm, of which 76.6 sqkm is land and 0.2 sqkm, or 0.23%, is water.